erenyusufduran/toolkit/README.md

 </form>
 ```

-and here is go code:
+and here is go code for upload one file and upload more than one f'les:

 ```go
 import (